-GEN 210 Capstone (2 credit)
+GEN 210 Capstone (2 credits)

 The Capstone course is a culminating seminar required for graduating students in their final semester at Chatfield.
 In this seminar, students will work independently with the guidance of the Capstone professor to refine and present a learning portfolio.
 They will explore personal goals, career options and create personal resumes.
 There is an additional fee for this course.
-PreReq: GEN 125 or INF 125.
-Capstone must be taken in the last or second to last semester before graduation.
+PreReq: GEN 125.
 This course may be offered in a distance-learning format, including online or blended.
 The course delivery mode will be indicated in the course listing available during the registration period.
 Students registering for the course when offered at a distance must be able to use the Internet and have access to a computer.